-- be accommodated (e.g. alternative frequency, bandwidth or power).
-This opportunity is available for all users within the Shared Access bands, and could include agreements between 'Shared Access' users, as well as agreements between 'Shared Access' users and other band incumbents, for instance earth stations, fixed links and UK Broadband. - 2.36 In these cases, we will provide you with details of the organisation, or organisations, which our technical tool forecasts could experience interference from, or cause interference to, your planned deployment.
-19 It is your responsibility to clearly set out your plans to relevant local users, and secure their agreement.
+- 2.35 Where we inform you that your application has failed our coordination assessment, we are providing an option for you to override this assessment by obtaining informed consent from the relevant neighbouring users that they are content with the planned deployment.
+We call this process 'User-Led coordination'. - 2.36 We will offer you this opportunity where an initial application fails technical coordination, and where you do not agree mitigations that our technical assignment tool suggests could be accommodated (e.g. alternative frequency, bandwidth or power).
+This opportunity is available for all users within the Shared Access bands, and could include agreements between 'Shared Access' users, as well as agreements between 'Shared Access' users and other band incumbents, for instance earth stations, fixed links and UK Broadband. - 2.37 In these cases, we will provide you with details of the organisation, or organisations, which our technical tool forecasts could experience interference from, or cause interference to, your planned deployment.16 It is your responsibility to clearly set out your plans to relevant local users, and secure their agreement.
 For the avoidance of doubt, those other local users are not under any obligation to agree to this arrangement, but if they do, it is their responsibility to satisfy themselves that they are prepared to accept any risk of interference posed by the arrangement.
 Ofcom cannot broker these agreements, and the application which was initially rejected cannot proceed without agreement from all relevant users.
-To simplify this process, and ensure clarity, we are providing a form that applicants must agree with the relevant users and then complete, as set out at Annex 1. - 2.37 Any such agreement should be emailed to spectrum.licensing@ofcom.org,uk, quoting your reference number, within 21 days of Ofcom notifying you of the rejection of your initial application and you beginning the User-Led coordination process.
-Your email should include a completed User-Led coordination form and copy in named contacts for each of the relevant neighbouring licensees.
-20 - 2.38 Note that this option is only available for deployments which fall within the technical terms specified in our standard Shared Access licence templates (i.e. transmit powers and heights associated with our core products).
-This is because we need to be able to record the effects of this deployment on our system, to support coordination with other future applicants. - 2.39 Our expectation is that, given the wider reforms that we have made to technical coordination in the 3.8-4.2 GHz, this mechanism will only be necessary in a small number of cases.
+To simplify this process, and ensure clarity, we are providing a form that applicants must agree with the relevant users and then complete, as set out at Annex 1. - 2.38 Any such agreement should be emailed to spectrum.licensing@ofcom.org,uk, quoting your reference number, within 21 days of Ofcom notifying you of the rejection of your initial application and you beginning the User-Led coordination process.
+Your email should include a completed User-Led coordination form and copy in named contacts for each of the relevant neighbouring licensees.17 - 2.39 Note that this option is only available for deployments which fall within the technical terms specified in our standard Shared Access licence templates (i.e. transmit powers and heights associated with our core products).
+This is because we need to be able to record the effects of this deployment on our system, to support coordination with other future applicants. - 2.40 Our expectation is that, given the wider reforms that we have made to technical coordination in the 3.8-4.2 GHz, this mechanism will only be necessary in a small number of cases.
 We will monitor demand, the levels of resource required to administer the process and user experience of this process as it is rolled out, with a view to any improvements or amendments that may be required in the future.